ronystico/vimrc/README.md

 **Run vim**

-You will be greeted with some warning/errors/bugs/explosions/wowowow but don't worry, I got you covered.
-You need to quit the warning/e... and write inside vim:
+After vim-plug is downloaded, you will be greeted with some warning/errors/bugs/explosions/wowowow but don't worry, I got you covered.
+You need to quit the warning/e... and restart vim

+You will be greeted with less errors, to quit all errors you need to install the plugins, so write inside vim:
 ```python
 :PlugInstall
 ```